 If you want to look really cool, and go hands-free, this is a really nice little headlamp to keep tucked in your bag.

-Now for the Camera Equipment!
+Now for the Good Stuff!

 Last but not least – every good photographer needs to carry some camera gear!
 Of course, if you have more than one lens, you will need to decide which is the most important to pack.
 When I’m shooting portraits, I prefer my 50mm prime lens with a 1.8 aperture.
 That is until I eventually purchase a 70-200mm lens, which gives excellent background compression and makes lovely portraits.
 Goals are always good!
 UPDATE!
 Since writing this post, I have added that delicious glass to my collection, and it’s every bit as wonderful as I could have hoped!
 I also carry my 85mm prime lens when I want a little bit of a closer shot or have more room to back away from my subject.
 ANOTHER UPDATE!
 Since writing this post, I have replaced that 85mm with the 70-200 in my bag.

 Most important here is to know that no matter what lenses you have, you will want to assess what you’re shooting and pack accordingly!

 I’ve been shooting landscapes lately, and I am having a bit of a love affair with my Sigma 18-35 Art f/1.8.
 That little baby is sharp as a tack, and that makes me smile.
 I recently added a Tamron 10-18mm lens to my bag, but honestly, it’s not as fast (aperture doesn’t open as far).
 It works great in bright light situations, and it is lighter than the Art lens, but it doesn’t perform as well in lower light.